-In collaboration with digital librarians at Lafayette College and library staff at the Easton Area Public Library (which holds the relevant records), I and a team of research assistants at Lafayette are transcribing the records and populating a database that will be freely available on the Web upon completion—or once we’ve reached critical mass, we haven’t decided yet.
+In collaboration with digital librarians at Lafayette College and library staff at the Easton Area Public Library (which holds the relevant records), I and a team of research assistants at Lafayette are transcribing the records and populating a database that is freely available on the Web upon completion—though please keep in mind it’s still very much in progress.

 This project has benefited from the generous collaboration of the Easton Area Public Library as well as financial support from Lafayette College’s EXCEL Scholars program and the Academic Research Committee.

 “Reading the American Renaissance in a Pennsylvania Library,” in The Cambridge Companion to the Literature of the American Renaissance, ed.
 Christopher N. Phillips (New York: Cambridge UP, 2018): 13-23.

 “Reading on the Edge of the Atlantic: The Easton Library Company,” in Before the Public Library: Reading, Community, and Identity in the Atlantic World, 1650-1850, eds.
 Mark Towsey and Kyle Roberts (Boston: Brill, 2018), 286-303.

 Article on ELC database in Morning Call (includes photos & video interview), Aug.
 1, 2016